 - Snap-out radiant plate for even temperature control

 - Short warranty period

-The Camco Kuuma Stow and Go premium kettle grill can be a good option if you want to mount your grill to your boat.
+The Camco Kuuma Stow and Go marine kettle gas grill can be a good option if you want to mount your grill to your boat.

-We like that this boat grills model comes with multiple mounting abilities, including stainless steel rod, rail, or pedestal mounting system.
+We like that this product comes with multiple mounting abilities, including stainless steel rod, rail, or pedestal mounting system.

 The grill has 175 square inches of the primary cooking area made entirely from stainless steel.
 The grill operates using a standard portable gas canister.

 - 175 square inches of grilling space

 - Limited extra features